 I don’t know about you, but I’m a sucker for all things fall, especially the treats.
-I mean, with recipes like easy pumpkin scones and healthy pumpkin muffins, how could anyone resist indulging in an extra snack or two?
+I mean, with recipes like easy pumpkin scones and oat flour pumpkin muffins, how could anyone resist indulging in an extra snack or two?
 Yet, as much as I love all the sweets, I’m a savory girl at heart and have a soft spot for anything with a salty taste and satisfying crunch.

 That said, we love the tradition of carving jack-o-lanterns and although its a bit of a hassle, I always save the pumpkin seeds for roasting.
-That’s what makes going through the messy carving process more worth it.
+That’s what makes going through the messy carving process more worth it!
 Roasted pumpkin seeds are by far one of my favorite fall snacks, and I look forward to them every year.

-However, this fall, we seriously changed the game by discovering air fryer pumpkin seeds!
-If you’ve never tried them, prepare for your mind to be blown.
-They’re every bit as delicious and nutritious as oven baked pumpkin seeds but are so much easier, faster and crispier, too!
+They’re every bit as delicious and nutritious as oven baked pumpkin seeds but so much easier, faster and crispier!
 Trust me.
 You need them in your life, and I’m giving you all the nitty gritty details you’ll need to make the best pumpkin seeds in the air fryer.

 For this air fryer pumpkin seeds recipe, I kept the ingredient list short, sweet, and savory for an almost chip-like taste you’re going to love.
 Here’s everything you’ll need:

 - Oil – High-quality olive oil or avocado oil works well to help the seasonings stick to the seeds while allowing them to crisp up in the air fryer.
-They also add a boost of healthy monounsaturated fats to make this recipe even more nutritious.

-- Spices – A combination of salt, pepper, garlic powder, and smoked paprika creates a warm, savory taste that will leave you coming back for more.
+- Spices – A simple combination of salt, pepper, garlic powder, and smoked paprika creates a warm, savory taste that will leave you coming back for more.

 Flavor Variations